-In Reception, we are taught by Mrs Crosbie and we are supported by Mrs Rowan.
+In Reception, we are taught by Mrs Crosbie and we are supported by Mrs Rowan and Mrs Sudall (mornings only).
 Mrs Rowan also teaches us when Mrs Crosbie is completing her planning and preparation.

 We follow the the school ethos 'Christ at the Heart of All We Do' to ensure that we can complete our learning to the best of our ability.

 Books will be changed on a daily basis when needed.